Having a safety plan can help you stay safe!

 - Avoid staying home alone.

-- Plan how to get away if your batterer shows up.
+- Plan ways to get away if your batterer shows up.

 - If you have to meet your former partner, do it in a public place.